Assume a noble position.

-One of the many gifts of assisting teachers like herself is noticing how they too are transformed by their work, arriving at new frontiers.
+One of the many gifts of assisting teachers like Joan is noticing how they too are transformed by their work, always arriving at new frontiers.

 “You can’t rewrite a story until you’ve grieved an old one,” Joan said, referencing by example the pain of her neighborhood in Boulder consumed by fire, producing afterward toxic fumes and “the most awful weeds” as well as “the most beautiful flowers.”

-“Rewrite your grievance story with one that holds “more meaning” and “reveals your nobility,” was her invitation.
+Joan invited us each to rewrite our grievance story with one that holds “more meaning” and “reveals our nobility.”

 When the end is coming near, she said, we’re drawn to “embroider the hanging threads” that haven’t been woven into the fabric of our lives.

-Joan closed some of her sessions with song, emphasizing how vital sounding is for the soul, singing:
+Joan closed our sessions by singing to us, emphasizing how vital sounding is for the soul:

 We sat by the waters of Babylon,